-9610.3Consideration should also be given to whether disclosure is necessary about parties that fall outside of the definition of "related parties" set forth in SFAS 57 [ASC-MG], but with whom the registrant has a relationship that enables the parties to negotiate terms of material transactions that may not be available for other, more clearly independent, parties on an arm's-length basis.
+9610.3Consideration should also be given to whether disclosure is necessary about parties that fall outside of the definition of "related parties" set forth in ASC-MG, but with whom the registrant has a relationship that enables the parties to negotiate terms of material transactions that may not be available for other, more clearly independent, parties on an arm's-length basis.
 An example of this type of entity might be a company established and operated by former management of the registrant.

 Disclosure should be provided when an investor might not be able to understand the registrant’s reported results of operations without a clear explanation of these arrangements and relationships.

 In March and September 2008, the Division of Corporation Finance sent illustrative letters to certain public companies that reported significant amounts of asset-backed securities, loans carried at fair value or the lower of cost or market, and derivative assets and liabilities in their recent 10-K filings.
 The letters highlight disclosure matters relating to ASC 820, and suggest disclosures that companies may consider in preparing their MD&A. The full letters are available at: http://www.sec.gov/divisions/corpfin/guidance/fairvalueltr0308.htm and http://www.sec.gov/divisions/corpfin/guidance/fairvalueltr0908.htm.

 (Last updated: 9/30/2008)

 MD&A is not required for financial statements filed to comply with S-X 3-05 and 3-09.
 However, MD&A of companies being acquired may be required in registration and proxy statements under the Form requirements (for example, Items 15-17 of Form S-4 and F-4 and Item 14 of Schedule 14A).